osman2491/News-highlights/README.md

 Run the application

 # Known bugs
-As the yet the app has no known bugs.
-If you find a bug please contact me at osma
+As the app home and news navbars dont work.
+If you find more bugs please contact me at osman67239121@gmail.com

 # Technologies used
 Python3.7 Bootstrap